 - You can bring earplugs.
 And you’ll be able to sleep better without the engine noise, people, noisy children and cold wind in your ears.

 - Overnight trips sleeping in hammocks are always freezing.
 Buy a blanket in the city where your trip begins.
 And throw it away or give it to someone else at the end of your adventure in the Amazon.
-I bought a blanket 2m x 1.8m for R$12.
+I bought a blanket of 2m x 1.8m for R$12.
 I still have it with me.

 - A small plastic box and fork or spoon, so that you can get your food during meal times, and bring it along near your luggage.
 Most of the passengers do this as well.
 Also, no need to eat it all at once, you can always eat the rest in an hour or two.

 - A plastic bottle.
-To fill with water provided free of charge on board the boat.
+To fill with water provided free of charge onboard the boat.

 - Bring slippers.
 Much more comfortable to walk in the boat, and to use in the shower and when you go to the toilet.

-- In some areas of the route several children are waiting for the boats to pass by to receive a packet of biscuits.
+- In some areas of the route, several children are waiting for the boats to pass by to receive a packet of biscuits.
 Passengers usually buy sweets, bread, crackers, and toys, and put them inside a plastic bag and throw it in the river.
 These children will come to pick it up.

 - Always good to have a locker with code.
 Very useful to be able to keep your backpack closed.
 You can even tight your bag to a pillar using another padlock.

-Where to put your hammock on the boat
+Where to put your hammock

 - To sleep in the hammock, arrive early to the boat, to be able to choose a better place.
 You can even come in the previous day, put your hammock and return the next day.
-You can even sleep that night on the boat, ensuring the best place and also saving you money of a hotel night.
+You can even sleep that night on the boat, ensuring the best place and also saving you money on a hotel night.

 - There are boats with two or three floors for hammock placement.
 The best seats are in the upper deck.
 Never stand on the lower deck or exit and entry of personnel.
 Because of the engine noise and it’s always very busy.
 Large boats have the middle deck with air conditioning and sealed windows, so they are very cold areas.
 Personally, I don’t like it.

 - Pay attention if your itinerary is made with the Sun on the left or right side of the boat.
 You can ask this to the crew.
-In Oriximiná trip to Manaus for example, a young crewman gave me a hint not to travel on the right side of the boat because the Sun would pick up throughout the day.
+In the Oriximiná trip to Manaus for example, a young crewman gave me a hint not to travel on the right side of the boat because the Sun would pick up throughout the day.
 Later in the trip, I reported that in my part of the boat was less sunny, and consequently much cooler.